 Cristan: Ah, and so, here’s another from a Florence High School mother.

 Florence High School mom: “A little background, my daughter is a sophomore at Florence High School and my daughter and I sat down about this, you know, ‘Have you seen this happen?’ and she said in the bathroom there’s no big deal.
 She goes in, goes into the stall and is very discrete and is very quiet and stays very much to herself and never poses a problem with anybody.
-So my daughter asked around to the other students, ‘Does anybody have a problem with [Jane] being in there?’ and their answers were ‘No’ and they all pointed the finger to this one individual.
+So my daughter asked around to the other students, ‘Does anybody have a problem with [Jane] being in there?’ and their answers were ‘No’ and they all pointed the finger at this one individual.

 Cristan: And I believe the one individual she’s speaking of is a freshman daughter of someone who happens to be conservative.
 What would you have to say to that mother?

 McReynolds: Well, a few different things.
 Number one, I don’t doubt that that’s what she’s hearing from her daughter and maybe what they’re hearing from other members of the community.
 We’re certainly hearing the opposite and we’re hearing that from, not just one individual, as has been falsely stated that we represent.
-We actually represent a co… a few different students from more than one family from within the Florence High School family who have been affected by this and they in turn have been in contact with a number of other parents and young people who are are very, very uncomfortable with it.
+We actually represent a co… a few different students from more than one family from within the Florence High School family who have been affected by this and they, in turn, have been in contact with a number of other parents and young people who are very, very uncomfortable with it.
 So, that that one student or other students, you know, don’t have um, a reasonable expectation of privacy that would interfere with, uh, this other student’s exercise of, you know, his newfound gender, um, you know, that tells me that there are potential solutions to this situation…

-… and unfortunately we’ve just not heard back from the school in reference to working out what those solutions might be.
+… and unfortunately, we’ve just not heard back from the school in reference to working out what those solutions might be.

 Cristan: Ah, yes.
-I saw the interview you did on World Daily News in which you said that you were aware of what the superintendent had to say, specifically that that they had conducted an investigation that found that, in fact, no harassment is going on.
+I saw the interview you did on World Daily News in which you said that you were aware of what the superintendent had to say, specifically that they had conducted an investigation that found that, in fact, no harassment is going on.
 If that’s the case and you’re aware of that, why continue?

 McReynolds: [laughing] Well, a couple of things, Cristan.
 We’ve sent a letter to the school now – eleven days ago – laying out the serious concerns that we had for the constitutional privacy rights, as well as the harassment issue.
 To date, and in that letter, anybody can go to our website again, pji.org, under the press releases section and read our letter.
 We invited the school to engage with us and to, you know, identify any allegations that they considered to be disputed.
 Not one of those allegations have been rebutted to us by the school.
 They made some vague comments in other forums, the superintendent has…